simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

     }
   }

-The name of the `simp_openldap::server::syncrepl` instance must be a unique replication id.
+The name of the ``simp_openldap::server::syncrepl`` instance must be a unique replication id.

-Place this file in the `site::` module's  `manifests/` directory using the name `ldapslave.pp`.
-Include this class from the slave server's hiera .yaml file:
+Place this file in the ``site`` module's  ``manifests/`` directory using the name `ldapslave.pp`.
+Include this class from the slave server's Hiera YAML file:

 .. code-block:: yaml

   classes :
-    - 'site::ldapslave'
+    - 'site::ldap_slave'

-Lastly, add the server to the URI_ listing in `simp_def.yaml` so all the clients know about it once they have updated from the puppet master.
+Lastly, add the server to the URI_ listing in ``simp_def.yaml`` so all the clients know about it once they have updated from the Puppet server.

 Promote a Slave Node
 --------------------

 Slave nodes can be promoted to act as the LDAP master node.
 To do this, change the node classifications of the relevant hosts.
-For a node with the default settings, just remove the ``simp::server::ldap::is_slave : true`` from the server's hiera .yaml file and change the setting for the master ldap in hiera.
+For a node with the default settings, just remove the ``simp::server::ldap::is_slave : true`` from the server's Hiera YAML file and change the setting for the master LDAP in Hiera.
-This setting is needed by all ldap servers.
-(It defaults to the puppet server if it is not set.)
+This setting is needed by all LDAP servers.
+(It defaults to the Puppet server if it is not set.)

 .. code-block:: yaml